What Are The Top Physiotherapy Exercises for Lower Back Pain?

 However, some great physiotherapy exercises for lower back pain can help alleviate discomfort.
 These exercises are extremely gentle, but of course, listen to your body and stop if you experience any pain.

 Once you have lower back discomfort, your muscles tend to be tight and weak.
 Therefore, these exercises help to loosen and strengthen them.
 Seeing a physical therapist is a good idea regardless of the cause of your lower back discomfort.
+The physiotherapists in Calgary help you with the lower back pain exercises.

 Before you stretch your muscles: